CenturyLinkCloud/PublicKB/Security/verify_IPS_from_the_command_line.md

 1. **IPS install.** IPS should already by installed on your host, if this is not the case please install IPS.
 For detailed instructions on installing CenturyLink Cloud IPS, please refer to [Getting Started with Intrusion Prevention System (IPS)](../Security/getting-started-with-ips.md).

 1. **Configure IPS notification.** You should enable IPS notifications on your host using the RequestBin URL that was generated in the previous section.
 For detailed instructions on setting up IPS notifications with Blueprints please refer to [Configuring Intrusion Prevention System (IPS) Notifications](../Security/configuring-ips-notifications.md).
-In the example below, I used http://requestb.in/1d95hxs1 as the Notification Incoming Webhook URL.
+For example, I used `http://requestb.in/1d95hxs1` as the Notification Incoming Webhook URL.

     ![Notification Destination](../images/security/ips-verify/deploy_notification_blueprint.png)